jameshughes89/cs2XX-ComputerArchitecture/site/topics/memory/registers-ram.rst

     * A feedback line from the D flip-flop's output

-* Then, all that is needed is some control structure to toggle between which of the two data lines need to be read form
+* Then, all that is needed is a multiplexer to toggle between which of the two data lines should be read form

 .. figure:: 1_bit_register.png
     :width: 500 px
     :align: center

-    A D flip-flop with enable, which can be used as a register.
-When the :math:`EN` signal is low, the value of :math:`Q` will be fed back into the D flip-flop, which will be re-latched on a clock pulse, leaving the value stored effectively unchanged.
+    A D flip-flop with a multiplexer, which can be used as a register.
+When the :math:`EN` signal is low, the multiplexer selects the :math:`Q` signal, meaning the value of :math:`Q` will be fed back into the D flip-flop, which will be re-latched on a clock pulse, leaving the value stored effectively unchanged.
 When :math:`EN` is high, the value from the :math:`D` line will be latched on a clock pulse.

-* EXPLAIN

-IMAGES

-* This type of structure, with the D flip-flop, is called a *register*
+* This type of structure is called a *register*
+* The two data lines are

+    * :math:`D` --- the actual data line
+    * :math:`Q` --- the output of the D flip-flop

+* The multiplexer in front of the D flip-flop allows for selecting which data line's signal is stored

+* When :math:`EN` is low

+    * The multiplexer selects the :math:`Q` line
+    * The value of :math:`D` is ignored
+    * The value of :math:`Q`, whatever it is, will be re-latched into the D flip-flop on a clock pulse
+    * The value stored in the register is effectively unchanged

+* When :math:`EN` is high

+    * The multiplexer selects the :math:`D` line
+    * The value of :math:`Q` is ignored
+    * The value of :math:`D`, whatever it is, is latched into the D flip-flop on a clock pulse
+    * The value stored in the register is updated

 Storing a Byte